 Relevant studies were identified over two stages.
 Study records were initially screened using targeted keywords (Table 1).
 Search strategies used by published reviews of clinical prediction models were used to inform the keyword list [refs].
 Keywords could appear in any study field [rex - can you pls confirm the final search used].
-Matching studies were then manually screened for eligibility using the rayyan application.
+Matching studies were then manually screened for eligibility using the Rayyan application (ref).
 All studies were independently reviewed by at least two study authors.
 Decision conflicts were resolved by discussion among three authors (NW, RP, DB).

 For the final set of included studies, additional data were extracted on study updates over time.
 Study updates captured changes to anticipated and actual sample sizes, overall study status and details of resulting publications.